Kitof/csgo_workshop_vote_fix/README.md

 ## Why a fix for CS:GO ?

-CS:GO offers a very interesting feature: The ability to subscribe to a Workshop map collection to play a series of original maps that will follow each other.
+CS:GO offers a very interesting feature: The ability to subscribe to a workshop map collection to play a series of original maps that will follow each other.

 This feature works well, but another feature is broken when coupled with it: the end-of-match vote for next map.